How much could you be saving on your weekly grocery shop?

 Of course, bulk buying isn’t always the best option.
 You’re buying more than you necessarily need, so it’s important to think about what you’re buying.

-Eggs, for example, can be a fantastic one to buy in bulk because they tend to last a while and can be used in a huge variety of recipes.
+Eggs, for example, can be a fantastic option because they tend to last a while and can be used in a wide variety of recipes.